Bernie Sanders May Be Losing, But COVID-19 Is Keeping Medicare for All Alive and Well

 “We cannot let Medicare for All, which is supported by three out of four Democrats, fall off the surface,” Jaff says.

-Next week, Be A Hero and National Nurses United are planning to buy $2 million in digital and television advertising targeted to general election swing states and places with competitive Senate races this fall.
+Next week, Be A Hero and National Nurses United are planning a substantial digital and television ad buy targeted to general election swing states and places with competitive Senate races this fall.
 Rather than promoting a single candidate, the ads will focus on individual people’s health care stories, in an effort to underscore the need to overhaul the country’s health care system, especially in light of the COVID-19 crisis.

 The groups plan to place ads describing people’s immediate health care needs due to the pandemic, while simultaneously making the case for Medicare for All, Jaff says.